 Look around you.
 Carpenters are responsible at least in part, for creating just about every building in your community.
 Homes, schools, malls, and office buildings are built from scratch through the skills and experience of professional carpenters.
 To be a carpenter is to be a member of one of the oldest and most respected trades in the world.
 If you enjoy working with tools, like to see your work produce immediate results and if you have a good work ethic, you can build a lifetime career in carpentry.

 What Types of Jobs Are Done by Carpenters?

-Carpenters measure, saw, level and nail woods and other building materials.
-They insulation, acoustical ceilings, cabinets, siding, and much more.
-They work with many tools and materials to build houses, schools, churches and hotels.
-They erect skyscrapers, hospitals, office buildings, and prisons, and construct bridges, tunnels and highways.
+Carpenters measure, saw, level, and nail woods and other building materials.
+Insulation, acoustical ceilings, cabinets, siding, and much more.
+They work with many tools and materials to build houses, schools, churches, and hotels.
+They erect skyscrapers, hospitals, office buildings, and prisons, and construct bridges, tunnels, and highways.
 Carpenters make up the largest single group of skilled workers in the country.